 You should too, because well, she’s an expert at giving medical advice and all that sort of stuff.
 Stop putting things up your vagina that aren’t supposed to be there.
-Go to Target and buy some over the counter AZO or Monistat, those actually work.
+Go to Target and buy some over-the-counter AZO or Monistat, those actually work.
 This is the world we live in, where there are actual vaginal garlic aficionados.
-2019 is canceled until further notice.
+2021 is canceled until further notice.

 Editors note: This article was originally published on April 26, 2019.